Understand prediction field

 - Add a prediction field to your form where:

-- "Delivery Date" is the target field
+- "Delivery Date" is the base field

 - All or selected records in your form are used as the training data.
 You can opt to use a specific set of records by defining a criteria.